 How do you make fast friends out of casual customers?
 Here are some thoughts:

 - Be proactive.
-Customers really like special or preferred pricing, upgrades, suggestions for complementary purchases or gift ideas … and they WILL expect a refund or other acts of contrition when you don’t get it right.
-Grab the initiative by getting out in front of such expectations, and you’ll win the customer’s devotion almost every time.
+Customers really like special or preferred pricing, upgrades, suggestions for complementary purchases, or gift ideas … and they WILL expect a refund or other acts of contrition when you don’t get it right.
+So grab the initiative by getting out in front of such expectations, and you’ll win the customer’s devotion almost every time.

 - Be available, be knowledgeable, and pay attention to the details.
-You may not be able to offer 24/7 service, but you can still project the image of availability and responsiveness IF you and your employees answer telephone, email and internet queries quickly, accurately and honestly.
+You may not be able to offer 24/7 service.
+However, you can still project the image of availability and responsiveness IF you and your employees answer the telephone, email, and internet queries quickly, accurately, and honestly.

 Be a partner.
 Be a pal.
 Be profitable.